Bottom-Up Skill Discovery from Unsegmented Demonstrations for Long-Horizon Robot Manipulation: Experiments

 \section{Experiments}

-We design our experiments to examine the following questions: 1) How does \ourmethod{} perform in long-horizon vision-based manipulation tasks compared to baseline methods?
+We design our experiments to examine three questions: 1) How does \ourmethod{} perform in long-horizon vision-based manipulation tasks compared to baseline methods?
 2) Do learning from multi-task demonstrations and using multimodal features improve the quality and reusability of skills? and 3) Does~\ourmethod{} work with real-world sensor data and physical hardware?